Nice

 Promenade des Anglais, Nice

-• Promenade des Anglais: The Promenade des Anglais is Nice’s famous seafront promenade and the place where locals and tourists enjoy leisurely strolls under the palm trees.
-You can also take a swim in the Mediterranean from here.
-Along the promenade you can see several of Nice’s famous buildings such as the Hotel Negresco.
+The Promenade des Anglais is Nice’s famous seafront and the place where locals and tourists enjoy leisurely strolls under the palm trees or a ride in the waves.
+As the name suggests, the promenade is named after English relations.

 Hotel Negresco, Nice

-• Hotel Negresco: The world-famous and fashionable Hotel Negresco is perhaps the most beautiful of the many buildings on the Promenade des Anglais.
-Built in 1912, the hotel is a living part of Nice’s glamorous history.
+The world-famous and fashionable Hotel Negresco is the gem of buildings on the Promenade des Anglais.
+The hotel is a living part of Nice’s glamorous history, and at the same time it is a magnificent building where celebrities from all over the world have lived and live during their stay in the city.

 Other Attractions